Legacy Event Alerts

 Event Source: Filter by one or more event sources that should be considered by the alert.
 Predefined options are included for infrastructure event sources (kubernetes, docker, and containerd), but you can freely specify other values to match custom event sources.

-Trigger: Specify the trigger condition in terms of the number of events for a given duration.
+Trigger: Specify the trigger condition in terms of the number of events for a given range.

 Event alert support only one segmentation label.
 If you choose Multiple Alerts, Sysdig generates only one alert for a selected segment.